 - Allowing the placenta to birth naturally.

 - Delay cutting of the umbilical cord and leaving on the Vernix ( vernix is the protective material that covers the skin of a fetus and helps to protect baby from infections)

 - Allow baby to do the Breast Crawl during the recovery period after the surgery.
 This will ensure proper latch, help expel the placenta (if placenta is birthing vaginally) and speeds up healing for the mother and provides baby with everything it is programmed to receive, giving life long benefits.

 - Since one arm will be restricted by the IV or monitors and the mother will be flat on her back a few logistics need to be worked out.
 Speak to the anesthesiologist about putting the IV in mom’s non-dominant hand.
 Speak to the doc to see if they can allow a comfortable position so that mother can take the baby and initiate breastfeeding without disrupting the surgery.
-Additionally discuss how to keep the surgical gown so it can be opened for baby to go to breast and how to move the baby through the curtain at the moment of birth.
-How can Dad, nurse, doula, pediatrician help Mum and baby to get together ASAP and stay together?
+Additionally, discuss how to keep the surgical gown so it can be opened for baby to go to the breast and how to move the baby through the curtain at the moment of birth.
+How can Dad, nurse, doula, and pediatrician help Mom and baby to get together ASAP and stay together?

 - Keep baby in bed with you to aid with bonding, especially for some time after a surgical birth and when you have been transferred to your room.